hawtio/hawtio/BUILDING.md

     mvn test-compile exec:java -DjettyPort=8181

-### Using your build & LiveReload inside web containers containers
+### Using your build & LiveReload inside other web containers

 The easiest way to use other containers and still get the benefits of LiveReload is to create a symbolic link to the generated hawtio-web war in expanded form, in the deploy directory in your web server.

-e.g. to use Tomcat7 in LiveReload mode try the following to create a symbolic link in the tomcat/webapps directory to the **hawtio-web/target/hawtio-web-1.1-SNAPSHOT** directory:
+e.g. to use Tomcat7 in LiveReload mode try the following to create a symbolic link in the tomcat/webapps directory to the **hawtio-web/target/hawtio-web-1.2-SNAPSHOT** directory:

     cd tomcat/webapps
-    ln -s ~/hawtio/hawtio-web/target/hawtio-web-1.1-SNAPSHOT hawtio
+    ln -s ~/hawtio/hawtio-web/target/hawtio-web-1.2-SNAPSHOT hawtio

 Then in a shell run